Emerging Ethnic Leaders

 We try to make the biggest impact in the shortest amount of time, we can.
-We meet as a group once in the fall semester (November).
-During the spring semester, we have a retreat in January and follow up meetings focused on a service project following the retreat.
+We meet as a group once in the fall semester.
+During the spring semester, we have a retreat in January.
 There is an end of the year celebration in April.

 Progam & Registration Information Expand